13 of the Most Common Health Problems in Your 70s

 Because depression can be both undertreated and overtreated, it's important to make sure that there is a diagnosis of depression and a monitoring of response to the treatment and how long you should be on it.
 After a year or so, you and your doctor should evaluate whether to continue on the medication or come off of it.

 The Rx: One of the best preventive therapies for depression is physical activity.
 If only you could bottle the benefits of movement—I don't call it exercise, I call it physical activity because it's incorporating it into your daily life as opposed to, "I'm going to sit on the couch for 20 hours a day and then I'm going to exercise for half an hour."
 It's really important to move as much as you can and get outdoors in the fresh air and sunshine.
 Those kinds of things can really help people's mood.
+And to get through this pandemic at your healthiest, don't miss these 37 Places You're Most Likely to Catch Coronavirus.

 Mary Tinetti, MD, is a Yale Medicine geriatrician and section chief of Geriatrics.